 - There are three buttons on the right side of the header

 - Options button doesn’t do much on this screen.
-There is a “Turn Edit On” option, which is a legacy button and doesn’t really do anything.
+There is a “Turn Edit On” option, a legacy button that doesn’t really do anything.
 But that’s the only option available to you here.

 - Project Details button – this button will take you back to the Project Details screen

 - Create Work Order button will open the screen where tasks are assigned to specific work orders.
 More on that later.

 The main body of the Tasks/Parts screen is broken into two lists, a Task List and the Parts List.
 Clicking on any item on either list will populate the rest of the screen with more details about that task or part.
 However, before getting to that, let’s look at the details for each list.